nshafer/gradle/README.md

 It's easy to paint yourself into a corner, especially if you're playing on hard mode.
 When that happens, Worldle Helper can give you hints on what to try next, without just giving you the answer.

+## Motivation

+This is a simple project to help me learn some new tech...
+TypeScript, Vite, Vue 3 (and declaritive syntax), PWAs, etc.
+Use at your own risk.

 ## Project Setup

 ```sh